-Notes of peach, sweeten condensed milk, and almonds.
+Notes of peach, sweetened condensed milk, and almonds.

-Oolong tea from Guangdong, China・April 2015・老叢蜜蘭香・EU standard conventional
+Oolong tea from Guangdong, China・April 2016・老叢蜜蘭香・EU standard conventional

 This complex Phoenix mountain oolong was picked from a grove of 60–80 year old tea trees on Wudong Shan, Chaozhou, China.

 Our Honey Orchid Dan Cong comes from a 1100m grove of tea trees.
-The grove itself is over a century old, and the tea was picked in late March from tea trees that range from 60 to 80 years old.
-This particular Honey Orchid is special because of the tea trees’ age, and the elevation of the source garden.
+The grove itself is over a century old, and the tea was picked in early April from tea trees that range from 60 to 80 years old.
+This particular Honey Orchid is special because of the tea trees’ age and the elevation of the source garden.
 Older trees have deep root structures that allow the plant to absorb a more complex set of nutrients, while higher elevation climate slows the rate of leaf development.
 Both factors contribute to this tea’s smooth texture and mouthfeel, sweetness, and complexity.

 The result is extraordinary.
-Delivery is smooth and viscous without up-front astringency.
-The tea brews with both aromatic and flavor clarity, with notes of peach, sweeten condensed milk, and almond.
+Initial delivery is clean, smooth, and thick without up-front bitterness or astringency.
+The tea brews with both aromatic and flavor clarity, with notes of peach, sweetened condensed milk, and almond.